crabin/crabin.github.io/_pages/about.md

 ### Contact Information

-If you are interested in my background and abilities, please feel free to contact me via [contact information or social media links].
+If you are interested in my background and abilities, please feel free to contact me via [LINE ID: lipengbin ].